Ipicon/instagram-unfollower/README.md

 # Instagram Unfollower

-Instafram Unfollower A simple script which unfollows on Instagram all who dosen't follow you back.
+Instafram Unfollower A simple script which unfollows on Instagram all who doesn't't follow you back.
 (Can add excluded users)

 ## Setup